Skip to product information

 almost always, with the human totality.

 a man.
-But what more deeply
+But what is more profound

 fearfully, as an inspiring source of my

-art : I would always love you
+art: I would love you always every time

-more and like no one ever was
+more and like no one else ever was

 simple, [?] and strange figure